cpoff/meteor-todo/readme.md

+This is an open source project I picked up just to tinker with.

 # Meteor TodoMVC Example

 > Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started.